 On our last trip to Florida, I’d skipped one of their most well-known sandwiches.
 And I’d been kicking myself ever since.

 So this time I knew I wouldn’t leave Orlando without trying their What’s the Dilly, Philly?

 It was served with a mango-tomato salsa that tasted fresh and popping with flavor.
-It reminded me of the mango salsa I make in the summer.

 The Philly had a great chew to it and was filling and hearty.

 David ordered the pizza with his choice of toppings.
 He went with mushrooms, onions, garlic, and sausage.